Delve.ai

 • Display contextual ads.

+Digital twins are an excellent way to use first-party customer data to predict consumer behavior.
 Of course, you need to ensure that you collect data with explicit user consent and comply with existing privacy regulations.

 Bonus: Create personas with gen AI